Explicit spectral gap estimates for the linearized Boltzmann operator modeling reactive gaseous mixtures: The reactive kinetic model

-Combining the weak formulations above, one deduces the conservation properties of the multi-species reactive Boltzmann operator $\mathbf{Q}$.
-More precisely, using the microscopic conservation of momentum and energy satisfied by the elastic collisions \eqref{eq:conservation EL} and by the chemical reactions \eqref{eq:conservation CH}, the equality
+Combining the weak formulations \eqref{eq:weak formulation EL} and \eqref{eq:weak formulation CH}, one deduces the conservation properties of the multi-species reactive Boltzmann operator $\mathbf{Q}$.
+More precisely, using the microscopic conservation of momentum and energy satisfied by the elastic collisions \eqref{eq:conservation EL} and by the chemical reactions \eqref{eq:conservation CH}, the conservation properties of $\mathbf{Q}$ are given by